getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 * Better access control: [CRUD ACL](/admin-panel/page/permissions) support with page owners
 * Better multi-language support

-!! **BACKWARDS COMPATIBILITY BREAK**: We fixed 404 error page when you go to non-routable page with routable child pages under it.
-Now you get redirected to the first routable child page instead.
+!! **BACKWARDS COMPATIBILITY BREAK**: We fixed 404 error page when you go to non-routable page with routable, visible child pages under it.
+Now you get redirected to the first routable, visible child page instead.
 This is probably what you wanted in the first place.

 !!! **NOTE:** Flex Pages feature is not yet used in the frontend of your site.